 Figure 3.
-The membership function of input variable "item discrimination"
+The membership function of the input variable "item discrimination".

 Figure 4.
-The membership function of input variable "item difficulty level"
+The membership function of the input variable "item difficulty level".

 Figure 5.
-The membership function of input variable "Probability"
+The membership function of the input variable "Probability".

 Figure 6.
-The membership function of input variable "participants' response"
+The membership function of the input variable "participants' response".

 Figure 7.
-The membership function of output variable "participants' abilities level"
+The membership function of output variable "participants' abilities level".

 Based on the above input-output fuzzy system, fuzzy system rules are then compiled to estimate the ability of the examinees.
-There are 24 fuzzy IF ...
-THEN ... rules, as summarized in Table 1.
+There are 4 inputs namely item discrimination (divided into 2 levels), item difficulty level (divided into 3 levels), probability (divided into 2 levels) and participant's response (divided into 2 levels), so that the combination of these four inputs produces 24 rules (= 2 times 3 times 2 times 3).
+The 24 fuzzy IF-THEN rules summarized in Table 1.
 The value 1 in Table 1 shows input or output at that level.
-For example, rule number 1 states that,
+The explanation of Table 1 given below.